3kh0/ext-remover/README.md

 4. Right-click on the folder again and hit “Bookmark Manager”.
 You should see your page.
 Click on it and hit Ctrl+C. Press Ctrl+V until you have 38 of them.

-5. Go to a new tab and right click your folder.
+5. Go to a new tab and right-click your folder.
 Press “Open All (38)”.

 6. Repeat step 3, then click on one of the tabs from this batch.
 Wait until the “this page is taking too long” popup appears.
 This will take 30-60 seconds.
 If it doesn’t, do chrome://restart and go back to step 2 and add 3-4 more pages to the folder.

 7. Once the popup happens, right-click on one of the tabs closest to the right of the screen and hit “Duplicate”.
 Then, go to your “Kill switch” bookmark and look for a switch to flip, “Allow Access to File:// urls” or something.
-Then, click on the leftmost extension tab (one that opened from the main.js folder) and click “close all tabs to the right”.
+Then, click on the leftmost extension tab (one that opened from the main.js folder) and click “Close all tabs to the right”.
 KEEP THIS TAB OPEN!!!

-Tips: Go to chrome://settings/performance and turn Memory Saver off, and in the box where it says “Keep these sites always active” paste in the extension url.
+Tips: Go to chrome://settings/performance and turn Memory Saver off, and in the box where it says “Keep these sites always active,” paste in the extension URL.
 I’ve noticed clicking on one of the tabs from the second batch seems to help with reliability.

 </details>